mdn/webextensions-examples/themes/weta_fade/README.md

 ## What it does

-Employs a PNG image as the headerURL image in a theme.
+Employs a PNG image as the theme_frame image in a theme.

 ## What it shows